Tommy Edman Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Giants pitching staff ranks sixth in MLB.
+- The pitching staff for the Giants has a collective 9.3 K/9, the ninth-best in the league.

-- The Giants have a 4.77 team ERA that ranks 21st across all league pitching staffs.
+- The Giants have a 4.47 team ERA that ranks 20th among all MLB pitching staffs.

-- The Giants rank 21st in baseball in home runs surrendered (28 total, 1.4 per game).
+- The Giants rank 21st in baseball in home runs allowed (29 total, 1.3 per game).

-- Cobb (0-1) takes the mound for the Giants in his fifth start of the season.
-He has a 2.79 ERA in 19 1/3 innings pitched, with 22 strikeouts.

-- His most recent time out came in relief on Sunday when the right-hander threw 2/3 innings against the New York Mets while giving up hits.
+- Brebbia will make his first start of the season for the Giants.

 © 2023 Data Skrive.
 All rights reserved.